DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/appointment-detail.md

 ## Basic Usage

 Import the plugins listed above to enable a user to show an appointment information data.
-The `AppointmentTooltip` will be shown by a `click` on an appointment.
-The `AppointmentForm` will be shown by a `double click` on the appointment.
+The appointment tooltip will be shown by a `click` on an appointment.
+The appointment form plugin will be shown by a `double click` on the appointment.

 ### Uncontrolled Mode